apollographql/supergraph-demo-fed2/README.md

 ### Publish subgraphs to Apollo Studio

 Once your subgraphs are running and a supergraph has been created in Apollo Studio, you can publish the [subgraph schemas](./subgraphs) to your supergraph in the Apollo Registry, where they will be composed into a supergraph schema.

-> Run the following `make` commands within the root project directory after you've cloned the repo.

 ```sh
 make publish-subgraphs